datafolklabs/cement/doc/source/dev/signal_handling.rst

 As you can see, this provides a very simple means of handling the most common signals allowing us to still call app.close() after handling the signal.
-This is extremely important as 'app.close()' is where the 'cement_on_close_hook' is
-called, allowing the framework/application/extensions/plugins to all perform any cleanup actions they may need.
+This is extremely important as 'app.close()' is where the 'pre_close' and 'post_close' hooks are called, allowing the framework/application/extensions/plugins to all perform any cleanup actions they may need.

 Using The Signal Hook
 ---------------------

-An alternative way of adding multiple callbacks to a signal handler is by using the cement_signal_hook.
+An alternative way of adding multiple callbacks to a signal handler is by using the cement signal hook.
 This hook is called anytime a handled signal is encountered.

 .. code-block:: python

     import signal
     from cement.core import foundation, exc, hook

     app = foundation.CementApp('myapp')
-    app.setup()

-    @hook.register(name='cement_signal_hook')
     def my_signal_handler(signum, frame):
         # do something with signum/frame